starknebula/F-Zero-GX-RSPR-Generator/RSPR Tournament 1 Invite.md

 # RSPR Tournament 1

 ### What is an RSPR?
-A Randomly Selected (Custom) Parts Race (RSPR); a type of sub-game for F-Zero GX.
+A Randomly Selected (Custom) Parts Race (RSPR): a type of sub-game for F-Zero GX.
 The idea comes from the "Sealed Pack Play" chalenge, a card game tournament where you're given a set number of new booster packs from which to build a deck and compete with.
 Likewise, we randomly select parts for each participant.
 The players must use their knowledge and preference of the parts to build a machine to compete with.

 This is a _**For Fun**_ F-Zero GX tournament.
 It's a fresh take on a game that has since become only about optimization.
 Contrary to that philosophy, it is spontaneous and unpredictable for the purpose of _**fun**_.
 Since each player is assigned random machines, one must learn to pick up a new, unique custom machine and try to find how to use it best.